Cartoon Dump

 Cartoon Dump is an online comedy web series/video podcast created by Frank Conniff (formerly of Mystery Science Theater 3000) and animation historian Jerry Beck.
 A live version was making monthly performances at the Steve Allen Theater in Los Angeles, California, through late 2018 and ran on the first Mondays of each month at QED Astoria in Astoria, New York, starting in January 2008 and continuing through 2018.
-However, it is currently on hiatus.

 Story and format

 Set in a garbage dump, the show is a parody of stereotypical children's TV programming.
-The host of the show, “Compost Brite” (Erica Doering), despite being constantly cheery, obviously suffers from depression as well as anorexia nervosa.
-Compost Brite starts each episode with the show’s theme song, a jolly tune played on a theatre organ (however, Compost Brite is seen playing a guitar).
+The host of the show, "Compost Brite" (Erica Doering), despite being constantly cheery, obviously has depression as well as anorexia nervosa.
+Compost Brite starts each episode with the show's theme song, a jolly tune played on a theatre organ (although, Compost Brite is seen playing a guitar).
 Each episode features slightly different lyrics.
 After this, Compost Brite usually has a brief satirical discussion with the viewers on topics such as nutrition, dry heaves or how mediocrity pays off in the end.
-Later, one of Compost Brite’s friends, usually “Moodsy the Clinically Depressed Owl” (Conniff) joins in to sing a song or plug some fictional product that is sponsoring the show.
-This leads into the bulk of each episode, an obscure cartoon from Jerry Beck’s archives.
+Later, one of Compost Brite's friends, usually "Moodsy the Clinically Depressed Owl" (Conniff) joins in to sing a song or plug some fictional product that is sponsoring the show.
+This leads into the bulk of each episode, an obscure cartoon from Jerry Beck's archives.

 Episodes

-As the episodes have no official titles, they are shown here with the titles of their respective cartoons.
+As the episodes have no official titles, they are shown here with the titles of their respective cartoons: